brouberol/blog/content/cant-enough-be-enough.md

 Fast forward 2 years.
 There are now more and more internal rumors about a potential upcoming IPO.
 These rumors culminate into the subject being publicly discussed in an all-hands.
 We are told that we are indeed going through the IPO filing process, which could take many more months before it comes through, _if it does_.
 One point is hammered in: nothing is sure at that point.
 Everything could still fail.

 Immediately after the announcement, a seemingly never-ending stream of questions are being raised by employees.
 What strikes me is every question asked by one of our American colleagues seem well-informed.
 Many of them seem to have gone through an IPO before, and even those who have not seem to understand how these things work.
 The same cannot be said for my French colleagues and myself.
 We are collectively clueless.
-At that point, I hadn't even exercised a single stock option, as I was still fearful to commit thousands of euros in what could be a pipe dream.
+At that point, I hadn't even exercised a single stock option, as I was still fearful of committing thousands of euros in what could be a pipe dream.

 I decide to ask one of my American teammates for advice.
 When I tell him that I still haven't exercised anything, he pauses for a second, and then proceeds to tell me the following.